How To Use And Configure WordPress Widgets – Part 3

 Links added to WordPress sidebar

-As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to the sidebar.
+As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to your sidebar navigation area.

-How To Add And Configure WordPress Widgets In The Site
+How To Add And Configure WordPress Widgets In The Blog

-This is the end of section three of this series of tutorials about how to use WordPress widgets.
+This is the end of part 3 of this tutorial.